 Research Nebraska is a web application purchased from Elsevier to catalog and display information captured through its indexing service Scopus.
 PURE allows retrieval of information on investigators, research units, and research output (i.e. publications and to a lesser extent funding).

 The Research Nebraska portal is a joint display of the output between the four NU System campuses (UNMC, UNL, UNO, and UNK) and Boys Town National Research Hospital.

-PURE aggregates information from internal and external sources into a single platform enhancing the visibility and discoverable of research across the state.
+The application aggregates information from internal and external sources into a single platform enhancing the visibility and discoverable of research across the state.

-Each participating institution has criteria for who they will enroll in the PURE instance.
+Each participating institution has criteria for who they will enroll in the application.
 Because the unique algorithm used to create each faculty's "fingerprint" is based on publication data, a minimum requirement for all campuses is that there must be at least one publication authored by the faculty member indexed in Scopus.

 Names, rank, titles, department, and contact information are populated by campus managers from their records and internal sources.
 Memberships are often provided by program project managers.

 Research output (publications), citation counts, and h-indices are captured from Scopus.

 "Fingerprints", or key concepts are associated with each profile, generated by Elsevier based on a researcher's publications, research interests, and prizes.

 Social media mentions are noted through PlumX and Altmetric.

 Research Nebraska includes feeds from Scopus as well as manual entry of scholarly output and activities not captured by Scopus.
 While efforts are made by Elsevier to account for accuracy in the data it is possible to have missing publications as well as publications not authored by a faculty member in question.